jfroelich/rss-reader/lessons.md

 # Not all syntax improvements are good improvements.
 Like default parameter values.

 I think the language designers made a mistake here.
 This is an example of trying to make code more concise.
 The checks within the function body are clearer, and more explicit.
 I am not sure why someone tried to eliminate them, and for what benefit.
 The negatives outweigh the positives in this case.
 I would avoid the use of default parameter values.

+# Code is commentary, and commentary is code